Breakfast Stout Eh

 After brewing is complete and your beer is in its keg, prepare the maple bourbon oak chips by

-putting the chips into the last hopsack. adding 1/2 cup of Maple syrup with a 1/2 cup of bourbon
+putting the chips into the last hopsack.

 1. Mix 1/2 cup of Maple syrup with 1/2 cup of bourbon in a resealable jar.
 Once combined add

 the hop sack with the oak chips, seal, and shake gently until the chips appear soaked.
+Leave at room temperature and shake once a day.

 2. At day 15 of fermentation move the soaked chips with a sanitized spoon or tongs to the